Azure/azure-powershell/src/MySql/MySql.Autorest/docs/New-AzMySqlServer.md

 ```

 ### -Location
-The geo-location where the resource lives
+The location the resource resides in.

 ```yaml
 Type: System.String